What is academic writing?

 Be formal and objective

-Objectivity is the purpose of academic writing.
+Also, objectivity is the pretty critical for academic writing.
 You have to be impartial and in a detached stance.
-When making a claim, bring evidence and present an argument rather than offering subjective assumptions and biased points of view.
+When making a claim, bring evidence and present an argument rather than offering biased points of view.

 Your own research and other research from credible sources (APA, MLA, etc.) can help you avoid bias.
 To claim the objectivity of your research, outline your methodology, show the limitations of the study, and present your findings clearly.